 1. Lose attention or focus

 Adolescence is a stage where an individual engages in different vital activities of life.
 School activities and social life are both demanding.
 A teenager may lose focus due to the tremendous excitement of what is currently happening in his/her life.
 Aside from studies, a teenager may also involve in other activities such as sports, music/band, outreach and part-time jobs.

 Because of tremendous pressure, an adolescent may lose his/her focus.
 Oftentimes academic activities suffer.
 As a result, home works and other class requirements are often left undone or unfinished.
 This inability to focus on priorities may end up in low academic performance.

 In some instances, however, losing focus may be temporary but when it becomes chronic, the problem may gradually arise.

 2. Mood swings

 One of the root causes of teenager’s problem is mood instability.
 This mostly happens among girls due to hormonal imbalance.
 Nonetheless, mood swing may cause misunderstanding among a circle of friends, activities, and relationships.
 A teenager may wonder what happens to him/her.
 What triggers the shift in moods and when it usually occurs?
 So the life of an adolescent may be accompanied by so many questions rather than answers.

 3. Low self-esteem

-Self-esteem refers to a person’s overall evaluation about himself or herself.
+Self-esteem refers to a person’s overall evaluation of himself or herself.
 Low self-esteem means having a feeling of inadequate, inferior or feeling of not deserving to achieve or have anything good.
 This poor self-evaluation affects self-confidence.
 Adolescents who have low self-esteem may be incapable of maximizing his/her talents, skills or potentials.

 Anxiety is a normal part of a day to day experience.
 Teenage students feel anxious speaking before the class, meeting new acquaintances, meeting deadlines and dealing with interpersonal relationships.
 It only becomes a problem when anxiety persists in a long considerable period of time.
 Feeling chronic anxiety is definitely a problem because of its possible negative impact on daily life.